epigraphy-info/epigraphy-info/meeting_pages/workshop_7_posters.md

 6. Francesca Murano & Achille Felicetti, EpiDoc to CIDOC CRM alignment.
 Towards a semantic integration of epigraphic information
 7. Tamrazyan Hamest: Digitization of the inscriptions on the monuments of Armenian cultural heritage in Nagorno-Karabakh region
 8. Elena Duce Pastor: Digital epigraphy and social media for master students: the example of Linear B tablets
+9. Evelien de Graaf et al.: Lemmatizer for ancient Greek inscriptions
+10. Chiara Cenati: Behind the scenes of the MAPPOLA Database